adomani/Glossary/md/affine_schemes.md

 \\[ \\left\\{\\begin{array}{c}\\textrm{category of} \\cr \\textrm{affine schemes}\\end{array} \\right\\} \longleftrightarrow \\left\\{ \\begin{array}{c}\\textrm{opposite category of} \\cr \\textrm{commutative rings with }1\\end{array}\\right\\}.\\]

-It took me a while to unwind the definition and longer to internalize it, but I found that it was definitely worth the effort!
+It may take a while to unwind the definition and even longer to internalize it, but I definitely found that it was worth the effort!
 Let me take some time explaining the great consequences of this equivalence.

 First, the left-hand side of the equivalence is what we are trying to understand and the right-hand side is something that is really familiar: this is good!
 The "opposite" part may throw you away, but we begin by forgetting about it and pretending that it is not there: we will simply reverse all the arrows in the end!